bimaputra1/Azure-MLE-Capstone/README.md

 - sex (int): female or male (binary)

 ### Access
-This dataset can be accessed inside dataset folder or from this [link]().
+This dataset was stored in github repository and can be accessed inside dataset folder or from this [link]().
+Then the data was imported to tabular dataset in Azure ML Workspace through code.

 ## Automated ML